bqv/Slide/README.md

 ## Current project status

 I am attempting to port this to lemmy.
-No timeline, but progress is being made.
+No concrete timeline, but progress is being made.

 # Slide